wodowiesel/PiFunk/README.md

 if using long HF antenna for adapting Resistance

-or use a 1:1 balun choke with a ferrite-ringcore or 1:1.5 from 75 Ohm to 50 Ohm
+or use a 1:1 balun choke with a ring e.g.: FT23 (ferrite core) - 43 (diameter)

-e.g.: FT23-43 with 2x 4 turns for CB (27 MHz)
+with 2x 4 turns for CB (27 MHz) to smooth the HF out

+or 1:1.5 (e.g. 14:9) from 75 Ohm (TV-cable) to 50 Ohm conversion

 You can compare the different materials for specific frequencies: